workshopda/WORKSHOP/DA-WORKSHOP-SIDE2.md

-# Workshop: Building a RAG System with PDF/Text using Langchain
+# Workshop: Building a RAG System with PDF/Text Input for Accurate AI Responses

 This guide walks you through creating a **Retrieval-Augmented Generation (RAG)** system where you can feed PDFs or text files into a chatbot, and it responds accurately using your custom data.